Air Race Classic Opens Registration for 2025 Air Derby

 Key Takeaways:

-• Registration has opened for the 2025 ARC Air Derby, a one-day precision flying event where pilots design their own routes to test navigation and time-estimation skills between October 1-14.
+• Registration is now open for the 2025 ARC Air Derby, a one-day precision flying event where pilot teams design and fly their own VFR routes between October 1-14, aiming to match their estimated completion times.

 See a mistake?
 Contact us.